grafana/k6-docs/src/data/markdown/docs/03 cloud/08 Cloud FAQ/03 Release notes.md

 ### v1.1.2 `(2021-9-1)`

-- The "Thresholds discoverability" tooltip won't be visible to new users.
+- The tooltip to announce the new Thresholds Dashboard won't be visible to new users.
 - Fix: enabled aggregation for iterations chart.
 - Fix: sudo mode checkbox not showing up on test runs table.
 - Fix: the contributors column overflowing improperly.
-- Fix: test run crashing when an invalid loadzone is present.
+- Fix: test run crashing when an invalid load generator zone is present.
 - Fix: the order of statistics on the TestBuilder -> Thresholds.

 ### v1.1.0 `(2021-8-17)`